cutec-chris/promet-erp/promet/setup/i386-win32/firebird-embedded/doc/README_embedded.txt

     You may run any number of applications with the embedded server without any conflicts.
 Having IB/FB server running is not a problem either.

+    But you should be aware that you cannot access single database from a number of the embedded servers simultaneously, because they have SuperServer architecture
+    and hence exclusively lock attached databases.

 3. USAGE